tusharshah20/ApacheNifi/README.md

-# ApacheNifi
+# Apache_Nifi
-Work and Learn Nifi
+This is to Setup Apache Nifi & *.txt files include working examples.